loafdimension/fruitful-discussions-BE/README.md

 **What is Fruitful Discussions?**

 - INSERT ANSWER, a summary of what the project is
+- Fruitful Discussions is a project I completed during the Northcoders course.
+Using databases seeded earlier in the course, I built an API for the purpose of accessing application data programatically.
+The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the Front End architecture.

 **How do I get access to the hosted version?**